 - In a separate bowl, combine both flours, baking soda, baking powder, and salt; stir to combine.
 Add ½ of the dry mixture to the butter mixture and mix on low speed until incorporated.
 While the mixer is on medium-low, stream the buttermilk slowly into the mixture and incorporate.
 Then add the remaining dry ingredients and mix until just combined, taking care not to overmix.

 - Pour the cake batter into the prepared pan over the cherries.
 Bake for 35 minutes on the middle rack, rotating the pan after 20 minutes.
 Continue baking an additional 15 minutes.
 Test for doneness with a toothpick: if the toothpick comes out clean, the cake is done; if not, continue baking for another five minutes and test again.

 - Let the finished cake cool in the pan for 10 minutes, and then invert over a cooling rack to finish cooling.

 - Optional: Serve with whipped cream or crème fraîche.

-To quickly get the eggs to room temperature, place them in a bowl of warm water for a few minutes.
+Starting with eggs and dairy products at room temperature means that they will mix more evenly into the batter, resulting in a lighter, airier cake.
+To quickly bring the eggs and buttermilk to room temperature, place them in a bowl of warm water for a few minutes.